zorn/mikezornek.com/content/posts/2021/12/next-project-filters/index.md

 ---
 title: "Filters Shaping My Next Project Idea"
 date: 2021-12-09T16:00:00-05:00
-description: A collection of notes for what my next project should be or not be.
+description: A collection of notes for what my next project should be and not be.
 ---

 Taking inspiration from Derrick Reimer's post [Finding My Next Bootstrapped Business Idea] I've been working through a collection of notes for what my next project should be.
 Derrick quotes Jason Cohen as saying: